 Based upon fiscal year 2022 financial results and year-end reserves for risk levels for both Power and Transmission Services, the RDC triggered for application to fiscal year 2023 power and transmission rate levels.
 The Power RDC Amount is \$500 million and the Transmission RDC is \$63.1 million.
 In December 2022, the BPA Administrator determined that the Transmission RDC Amount would be applied towards a combination of rate reduction and to offset forecasted cost pressures in the current and subsequent rate period.
-Of the total \$63.1 million Transmission RDC Amount, \$33.8 million will be used to fund forecasted cost increases in fiscal year 2023 (that are anticipated to exceed the cost levels assumed when establishing current rates), \$16.4 million will be used to support the proposal to hold BP-24 transmission rates at the levels adopted in the BP-22 rate proceeding, and \$12.9 million will be used to reduce fiscal year 2023 transmission rates for the remainder of the fiscal year through a dividend distribution.
-The Transmission Dividend Distribution will result in a downward adjustment of certain transmission rates from December 2022 through September 2023.
-As of March 31, 2023, BPA has recorded a reduction to Transmission Services revenue of approximately \$5 million.
+Of the total \$63.1 million Transmission RDC Amount, \$33.8 million will be used to fund forecasted cost increases in fiscal year 2023 (that are anticipated to exceed the cost levels assumed when establishing current rates), \$16.4 million will be used to support the proposal to hold BP-24 transmission rates at the levels adopted in the BP-22 rate proceeding, and \$12.9 million will be used to reduce fiscal year 2023 transmission rates through a Transmission Dividend Distribution, which will result in a downward adjustment of certain transmission rates from December 2022 through September 2023.
+As of June 30, 2023, BPA has recorded a reduction to Transmission Services revenue of approximately \$9 million.

 In January 2023, the Administrator released BPA's final decision regarding the Power RDC Amount for application to fiscal year 2023 rate levels.
-Of the total \$500 million Power RDC Amount, \$350 million will be used to reduce fiscal year 2023 power rates for the remainder of the fiscal year through a Power Dividend Distribution, \$100 million will be used for debt reduction or revenue financing of capital expenditures (with any amount not used to reduce debt or revenue finance left as financial reserves to support BPA's liquidity and/or increase the probability of a 2023 Power RDC Amount), and \$50 million will be used to fund certain nonrecurring fish and wildlife maintenance needs on an accelerated basis (in advance of when such expenditures were originally expected to be made).
-The Power Dividend Distribution will result in a credit to be applied to December 2022 through September 2023 customer bills.
-To satisfy this commitment, BPA recorded a reduction to Power Services revenue of \$137.7 million through March 31, 2023.
+Of the total \$500 million Power RDC Amount, \$350 million will be used to reduce fiscal year 2023 power rates through a Power Dividend Distribution, which will result in a credit to be applied to December 2022 through September 2023 customer bills.
+To satisfy this commitment, BPA recorded a reduction to Power Services revenue of \$241.8 million through June 30, 2023.
+In addition, \$100 million will be used for debt reduction or revenue financing of capital expenditures (with any amount not used to reduce debt or revenue finance left as financial reserves to support BPA's liquidity and/or increase the probability of a 2023 Power RDC Amount).
+An additional \$50 million will be used to fund high-priority non-recurring fish and wildlife maintenance needs on an accelerated basis (in advance of when such expenditures were originally expected to be made).
+Expenditure of this \$50 million began in fiscal year 2023 and will continue over the next several fiscal years.
+At this time, BPA expects the \$50 million to be fully expended by the end of fiscal year 2027.